 Inflation in China has not materially impacted our results of operations in recent years.
-According to the National Bureau of Statistics of China, the change of consumer price index in China was 4.8%, 5.9% and -0.7% in 2007, 2008 and 2009, respectively.
+According to the National Bureau of Statistics of China, the annual average percent change in the consumer price index in China was an increase of 5.9% in 2008, a decrease of 0.7% in 2009 and an increase of 3.3% in 2010.
+The consumer price index in China in June 2011 increased by 6.3% on a year-over-year basis.
 Although we were not materially affected by inflation in the past, we can provide no assurance that we will not be affected in the future by higher rates of inflation in China.
 For example, certain operating costs and expenses, such as employee compensation and office operating expenses, may increase as a result of higher inflation.
 Additionally, because a substantial portion of our assets consists of cash and cash equivalents and short-term investments in RMB, high inflation could significantly reduce the value and purchasing power of these assets.
 We are not able to hedge our exposure to higher inflation in China.